poomnupong/azure-networking/001-skytap-networking-overview/readme.md

 3. Attach a Skytap environment to Skytap WAN
     - refer to Skytap document [Connecting an environment network to a WAN](https://help.skytap.com/wan-connecting-environments.html#additional-information)
     - at least a VM needed to be turned on for route validation
     - come back to Skytap WAN screen.
 The connected environment will be listed in "Attached networks" tab.
-Please click "Enable" to turn on this Skytap WAN
+Please click [Enable] button to turn on this Skytap WAN

     At this point Azure side of ExpressRoute object should list route learned from Skytap.
 Note that the learnt route is the [Skytap WAN - Skytap Subnet] value (10.2.29.0/24), and not subnet in Network Settings in the connected Skytap environment (10.2.29.0/27 in this case)